gitlabhq/gitlabhq/doc/development/database_debugging.md

 Available `RAILS_ENV`

-- `production` (generally not for your main GDK db, but you may need this for e.g. omnibus)
+- `production` (generally not for your main GDK db, but you may need this for e.g. Omnibus)
 - `development` (this is your main GDK db)
 - `test` (used for tests like rspec)